 Rest assured, you're on your way to a peaceful night's sleep with one of these earplug alternatives.

-1. Plug In a White Noise Machine
+1. Play White Noise

 The theory behind white noise is that by concealing background sound, it can help your brain relax so you can drift off more easily and spend longer in dreamland.